krystalmonolith/thread-pool-project/rx-thread-pool/README.md

 ## Limitations

 - Functions passed to workers must be serializable (no closures over external variables)
-- Shared memory via SharedArrayBuffer is not directly supported (use RxJS streams)
+- Shared memory via SharedArrayBuffer is not tested (yet)...
+Use RxJS streams to avoid race conditions.
 - Worker startup has overhead - better for longer-running tasks

 ## Building from Source